ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models

 To evaluate how well T2I models understand color-concept associations, existing approaches typically adopt a two-stage \textit{generate-and-evaluate} pipeline, as illustrated in Figure~\ref{fig:colorconceptbench}.
 These methods \citep{lin2024designprobe, tsai2025color, butt2025gencolorbench} rely on explicit color specifications, such as color names (e.g., \q{green}) or color codes (e.g., \q{\#00FF00}) within the text prompt (e.g., \q{A clipart of \{color\} forest}) during the generation phase.
 The subsequent evaluation relies on deterministic verification by measuring the distance between the rendered colors and a single, pre-defined ground truth, treating color alignment as a pass/fail check against a reference value.

 However, color is more than a physical attribute, but also a carrier of semantic information in human cognition.
 In creative practice, users rarely specify precise color codes; instead, they rely on descriptions of visual states (e.g., \q{autumn}) or emotional atmospheres (e.g., \q{lonely}) to guide generation in prompts \citep{hou2025gencolor}.
 Existing benchmarks lack this semantic depth, failing to assess the advanced semantic alignment required for interpreting such implicit visual concepts.
 Moreover, humans develop color associations through perceptual experience, which manifests as a \textit{probabilistic distribution of color expectations} rather than a fixed, one-to-one mapping \citep{schloss2024color}.
-In contrast, existing approaches are fundamentally flawed, as they reduce a nuanced semantic landscape to a single point, discarding essential information about both diversity and associative intensity.
+In contrast, existing approaches reduce the nuanced semantic landscape to a single point, discarding essential information about both diversity and associative intensity.

 To bridge these gaps, we introduce \emph{ColorConceptBench}, a new benchmark for evaluating the probabilistic alignment of implicit color semantics in T2I models.
-We construct an human-grounded dataset comprising 1,281 concepts and 6,369 human-annotated samples, collected from a controlled sketch colorization task performed by 168 designers to ensure collective consensus.
+We construct a human-grounded dataset comprising 1,281 concepts and 6,584 human-annotated samples, collected from a controlled sketch colorization task performed by 151 designers to ensure collective consensus.
 Accordingly, \bench provides a comprehensive evaluation framework that utilizes distribution-based metrics (e.g., EMD) to quantify the alignment between model-generated color profiles and human ground truth.

-We conduct extensive evaluations of seven leading T2I models.
+We conduct extensive evaluations of nine leading T2I models.
 Our analysis reveals a shortcoming of model insensitivity to abstract concepts: while models can reproduce object colors, they consistently struggle to infer appropriate colors from abstract variants (e.g., visual states and emotions).
-Furthermore, we show that simply scaling up models or increasing guidance strength does not resolve this gap.
+Furthermore, we show that simply increasing guidance strength does not resolve this gap.
 The findings underscore implicit color alignment as a persistent challenge.